pingidentity/pingdirectory-go-client/docs/ExternalSaslMechanismHandlerResponse.md

 ### NewExternalSaslMechanismHandlerResponse

-`func NewExternalSaslMechanismHandlerResponse(schemas []EnumexternalSaslMechanismHandlerSchemaUrn, certificateValidationPolicy EnumsaslMechanismHandlerCertificateValidationPolicyProp, certificateMapper string, enabled bool, ) *ExternalSaslMechanismHandlerResponse`
+`func NewExternalSaslMechanismHandlerResponse(schemas []EnumexternalSaslMechanismHandlerSchemaUrn, id string, certificateValidationPolicy EnumsaslMechanismHandlerCertificateValidationPolicyProp, certificateMapper string, enabled bool, ) *ExternalSaslMechanismHandlerResponse`

 NewExternalSaslMechanismHandlerResponse instantiates a new ExternalSaslMechanismHandlerResponse object This constructor will assign default values to properties that have it defined,